-Honors courses are developed locally by teachers to meet the needs of accelerated and motivated students.
-Honors courses move at a quicker pace than a regular education course.
-Due to the swift pace, students will be expected to complete more reading and writing assignments at home.
-Students receive a weighted grade.
+- Honors courses are developed locally by teachers to meet the needs of accelerated and motivated students. - □ Honors courses move at a quicker pace than a regular education course. - Due to the swift pace, students will be expected to complete more reading and writing assignments at home. - □ Students receive a weighted grade.

 How are Advanced Placement (AP) courses different?

-AP courses are instructed at a collegiate level and students are expected to complete collegiate level work.
-Students are encouraged to previously take honors courses in preparation to succeed in AP course level work.
-Course descriptions can be found on the College Board website in AP Central. https://apstudent.collegeboard.org/apcourse AP courses are reviewed and approved by the College Board.
-Students are required to take the assigned AP test in May of the school year (a cost covered by the district).
-Students receive a weighted grade.
-Passing scores allow students to receive college credit (see College Board website).
+- □ AP courses are instructed at a collegiate level and students are expected to complete collegiate level work. - AP courses are reviewed and approved by the College Board. - Students are required to take the assigned AP test in May of the school year (a cost covered by the district). - □ Students receive a weighted grade. - Passing scores allow students to receive college credit (see College Board website).